10+ Tips and Tricks for Writing a Great Letter of Recommendation

 6. Incorporate language from the job description.
 Obtain a copy of the job description to align your recommendation with the employer's specific requirements.
 If you're providing a general recommendation, request information about the types of positions the candidate is applying for to craft a versatile letter.

 7. Focus on one or two key qualities.
-Select one or two qualities that make the candidate a strong fit for the role and substantiate these statements with specific instances showcasing the candidate's demonstration of these qualities.
+Select one or two qualities that make the candidate a strong fit for the role, and substantiate these statements with specific instances showcasing the candidate's demonstration of these qualities.
 Dedicate two paragraphs to the main body of the letter, focusing on achievements and personal attributes such as determination, integrity, work ethic, or standards.

 8. Quantify the candidate's strengths.
 Whenever possible, quantify the candidate's strengths or rank them in comparison to other applicants or colleagues.
 For example, you can state that the candidate possesses the best analytical skills you've encountered in your ten years at the company.
 Include measurable outcomes achieved while working with the candidate, such as boosting website traffic by 25% over six months, resulting in a 10% increase in sales.

 9. Discuss the candidate's potential.
-Explain why you believe the candidate would excel in the role they are applying for, emphasizing their ability to work in a team and work independently, and their key strengths and talents that position them for future success.
+Explain why you believe the candidate would excel in the role they are applying for, emphasizing their ability to work in a team and work independently and their key strengths and talents that position them for future success.

 12. Include your contact information.
 Provide your contact information, such as your email address or phone number, after the letter or following your signature.
 Encourage potential employers or admissions offices to reach out for further information.